How to stop dogs digging the garden

 Some dogs might learn that digging grabs their owners’ attention or results in a game of chase.
 They might engage in this behavior to get their owner’s attention or initiate playtime.

-See also How to get to harrods
+See also How to make a party hat

 5. Hiding Possessions